wKovacs64/hibp/MIGRATION.md

   Although there are not many unverified breaches in the system, it's possible you will get more breaches back than you did previously.
 You may explicitly disable this by specifying a value of `false` for this option.
+- Support for Node.js version 6.x has been dropped.
+You must upgrade your Node.js environment to at least v8.9.0.

 #### 6.0.0 → 7.0.0